nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-13/lab/README.md

 ```

 ### Testing
-* Add test coverage to the auth tests to assert that:
+* Add tests to the api routes, asserting restricted access to the routes as shown.
-  * given a good token user is able to "log in" and receive a new token
-  * Tokens can optionally be expired
-  * Expired tokens do not allow a user to login
-  * Auth Keys can login a user as a token would
-  * Auth Keys do not expire
+* Add tests to the mongoose model for the created static and instance methods.

 ## Assignment Submission Instructions
 Refer to the the [lab submission instructions](../../../reference/submission-instructions/labs/README.md) for the complete lab submission process and expectations